GrenRadon/Parallel_Programming_Course/README.md

 ## Problem description:

-* Matrix-Matrix Multiplication Timings
+* Matrix-Matrix Multiplication Timings (MXM)

-MXM, a C program which sets up a matrix-matrix multiplication problem A = B * C, and carries it out using it
+A C program which sets up a matrix-matrix multiplication problem A = B * C, and carries it out using it

 	- Nested FOR I, J, K loops;
 	- Nested FOR I, K, J loops;